-The Conservation of Colorado River Water Act prohibits, with certain exceptions, the waters of the Colorado River that are distributed by the Southern Nevada Water Authority or one of the member agencies of the Authority from being used to irrigate nonfunctional turf on any property that is not zoned exclusively for a single-family residence and after January 1, 2027.
+The Conservation of Colorado River Water Act prohibits, with certain exceptions, the waters of the Colorado River that are distributed by the Southern Nevada Water Authority or one of the member agencies of the Authority from being used to irrigate nonfunctional turf on any property that is not zoned exclusively for a single-family residence on and after January 1, 2027.
 (Section 39 of chapter 364, Statutes of Nevada 2021, at page 2180) Section 31 of this bill prohibits the use of such waters of the Colorado River for irrigating nonfunctional turf on any parcel of property that is not used exclusively as a single-family residence.

 Section 28 of this bill defines "General Manager" for the purposes of the Conservation of Colorado River Water Act.
-Section [27] 29 of this bill authorizes the Board of Directors of the Authority to restrict the use of water by a single-family residence to not more than 0.5 acrefect of water during any year in which a shortage on the Colorado River has been declared by the Federal Government.
-Section 29 also prohibits, with certain exceptions, the installation of new turf on any parcel of property that uses such waters of the Colorado River for irrigation beginning on the effective date of this bill and ending on December 31, 2023.
+Section 29 of this bill: (1) authorizes the Board of Directors of the Authority to restrict the use of water by a single-family residence to not more than 0.5 acre-feet of water during any year in which a shortage on the Colorado River has been declared by the Federal Government ; and (2) requires the Board of Directors to establish a process to approve a waiver of such restrictions on the use of water.
+Section

+29 also prohibits, with certain exceptions, the installation of new turf on any parcel of property that uses such waters of the Colorado River for irrigation beginning on the effective date of this bill and ending on December 31, 2023.
 Any new turf installed on and after January 1, 2024, must meet the requirements established by the Board of Directors, unless the General Manager approves a waiver.

-Section 29 further: (1) prohibits the installation of a new septic system on any parcel of property that uses such waters of the Colorado River; and (2) requires any parcel of property which uses such waters of the Colorado River to discontinue the use of the septic system and connect to a public sewer system if [such a system may be accessed within 400 feet of] the property served by the existing septic system [] is connected to a municipal water system.
+Section 29 further [:(1)] prohibits the installation of a new septic system on any parcel of property that uses such waters of the Colorado River. [; and (2) requires any parcel of property which uses such waters of the Colorado River to discontinue the use of the septic system and connect to a public sewer system if the property served by the existing septie system is connected to a municipal water system.]